iTwin/itwinjs-core/docs/overview/SoftwareArchitecture.md

 Web App frontends run in a web browser and use HTML GUI for presentation and APIs exposed from the `@bentley/imodeljs-frontend` package for *Remote Procedure Calls* (RPC) into functionality implemented on the backend.
 See [the RpcInterface overview](./RpcInterface.md) for more information.

 The frontend --> backend communication is over HTTPS for interactive web applications.
-See [the cloud RPC configuration overview](./App.md#cloud-rpc-configuration) for more information.
+See [the Web RPC configuration overview](./App.md#web-rpc-configuration) for more information.

 ![SoftwareArchitecture-Web](./SoftwareArchitecture-Web.png)